dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Access data using a client

-Now that the ACL data are set, to access the data protected by ACL rules, we need to first login through an user.
+Now that the ACL data are set, to access the data protected by ACL rules, we need to first log in through a user.
 In the dgo client, this is done through the `Login` method:
 ```go
 	serviceAddr := "localhost:9180"